hibatillah/ProjectPD/README.md

 ## Data Mining Lesson Project
-built a web to identify rice images and classify them by color
+Web to identify types of rice and classify them by color.<br>
+The **dataset and .h5 file** can get [here](https://drive.google.com/drive/folders/1RC3583c2NkAN5ieJKZYOyJdoEUEnSa2D?usp=sharing)

-Project was built with python, html and javascript and styling with Tailwind CSS [Click here for preview project](https://hibatillah.github.io/ProjectPD)
+Project was built with Python for identify process, HTML, Javascript and styling with TailwindCSS.<br>
+[Click here for preview project](https://hibatillah.github.io/ProjectPD)